 Like some of the other desks here, the assembly can be a pain.
-The good news is, Mr. Ironstone offers very good customer service, so if there’s an issue, definitely reach out to them so they can make it right.
+The good news is, Homall offers pretty good customer service, so if there’s an issue, definitely reach out to them so they can make it right.

-If you want a dual monitor computer desk that allows you to stand or sit, fear not.
-There are some great options out there, and we’ll take a look at a few of the best standing desks for dual monitors.
+If you want a dual monitor standing desk that allows you to stand or sit, fear not.
+There are some great options out there, and we’ll take a look at a few of the best dual monitor standing desks.

 #1) Vari Electric Standing Desk (Best Value)

 The Vari electric standing desk is one of the most popular standing desks on the market.
 It holds 200 pounds and has the greatest adjustment heights of both the ApexDesk and Flexispot standing desk.

 From 25.5 inches at its lowest to 50.5 inches at its highest, this standing desk will accommodate most sizes, including people up to 6’7.
 It’s 30 inches deep and 60 inches long, which is more space than the Flexispot.

 There are 4 height settings to choose from with an LED display for easy viewing.
 The lift mechanism is fast and super quiet, so you won’t bother anyone else who may be in the room.

 The top is made of laminated wood, and it has a solid, sturdy steel base.
 With the black steel frame, you can choose from either black, butcher block, reclaimed wood, or dark wood tops.
 There is also a white top option that has a silver frame.